justb4/docker-mapfish-print2/README.md

 # docker-mfprint2

 Docker image and tools for MapFish Print **VERSION 2** legacy.
 This version is still used in quite some contexts.
+Find the [MapFish Print v2 docs here](http://www.mapfish.org/doc/print/).

 ## Building